Naturopathic doctors (NDs) are licensed physicians.

 Dr. Brody believes that acupuncture treatments shouldn't be painful.
 They should be restful and relaxing.
 When the needle is inserted, you may feel nothing, or a sensation akin to a minor insect bite that usually subsides within a few seconds after insertion.
 After the needle is inserted sensations vary widely depending upon the person and the location of the needle, as well as the particular imbalance you are experiencing.
 It can vary from no feeling at all (in most cases) to mild aching or warmth.
 If there is any discomfort we remove the needle immediately.
-We believe firmly at Evergreen Natural Health Center that acupuncture does not have to hurt to work.
-Acupuncture sessions should be restful and relaxing.

 Acupuncture is effective at curing various diseases, some of which are resistant to conventional methods of treatment.
 In the U.S., acupuncture is most commonly associated with treating pain (it is even used as an anesthetic agent for some surgical procedures).
 But acupuncture can be an effective treatment for a wide variety of conditions, acute and chronic, mental and physical.
 In addition to being free from side effects commonly encountered in drug therapy, acupuncture is simple, safe, and effective.

 One of the things that people love about acupuncture is how relaxed they feel after a treatment.
 Often this sense of relaxation will last long after the session, even spilling out into your day to day.

-For more information about acupuncture and Chinese medicine with Dr. Samantha at ENHC, see What to Expect.
+For more information about acupuncture and Chinese medicine with Dr. Brody at ENHC, see What to Expect.

 In the State of Oregon, acupuncturists must either graduate from an accredited acupuncture program, or must already have at least 5 years of clinical acupuncture experience.
 After meeting this criteria, they must then get NCCAOM certification in acupuncture to practice in the State of Oregon.
 Dr. Brody graduated from acupuncture school in 2001.